maxtepkeev/python-redmine/docs/resources/product.rst

    :param string description: (optional).
 Product description.
    :param list tag_list: (optional).
 List of tags.
    :param list custom_fields: (optional).
 Custom fields as [{'id': 1, 'value': 'foo'}].
+   :param dict image:
+    .. raw:: html

+       (optional).
+Image to be used for the product as dict, accepted keys are:

+    - path (required).
+Absolute file path or file-like object that should be uploaded.
+    - filename (optional).
+Required if a file-like object is provided.

    :param list uploads:
     .. raw:: html